 The Potential Dangers of Highly-Concentrated Marijuana Wax

 The above names for marijuana concentrates have some overlap, but there are subtle differences between all of them.
-Marijuana wax is one of the more concentrated varieties of pot, and it can cause serious problems when abused.
+Marijuana wax is one of the more concentrated varieties of cannabis, and it can cause serious problems when abused.

 What Is Marijuana Wax?

 Marijuana leaves that are dried and smoked can be addictive enough.
-Growers have cultivated numerous strains over the decades to focus on specific chemicals, including THC, so many varieties of pot have high concentrations of THC anyway.
+Growers have cultivated numerous strains over the decades to focus on specific chemicals, including THC, so many varieties of marijuana have high concentrations of THC anyway.
 These can be very addictive, leading to long-term abuse, and can even trigger mood disorders like anxiety or depression.
 Since wax has a much higher concentration of THC, it is likely much more addictive; however, it is a relatively new product, so it is hard to know for sure.

 - Increased anxiety

 - Formication, or feeling like there are bugs on or under the skin

 People who have existing mental health concerns, including anxiety, depression, bipolar disorder, and schizophrenia, can make these conditions worse when they smoke traditional marijuana.
 Wax increases the negative symptoms associated with these mental disorders worse, more frequent, and more disruptive.